-Trains, planes, and automobiles, oh yeah, and a bus too!
+Trains, planes, automobiles, oh yeah, and a bus too!

-The next adventure I am undertaking brings me back to the historic city of Charleston, SC.
+My next adventure brings me back to the historic city of Charleston, SC.
 I will hang out with Abby, my sister’s dog, this time while they visit Disney.
 (Side note, I am the only one in my family that has never been to Disney.)
-The transportation for this trip involves four trains, a connecting bus, and a plane.
+This trip involves four trains, a connecting bus, and a plane.

-The Cardinal runs three times a week, in each direction, from Chicago to New York.
+The Cardinal runs from Chicago to New York three times a week, in each direction.
 The Cardinal offers many unforgettable views of the Southeasts, such as the Blue Ridge and Allegheny Mountains, the Shenandoah Valley, and the wild white-water rivers of West Virginia and vistas that can only see by train.

 The Silver Meteor runs daily along the eastern seaboard from New York to Miami.
 I don’t see much on this train because I get on it when it is dark and arrive in Charleston early in the morning, but check the link if you are interested in this train.

 I have reserved a Viewliner Roomette on the Cardinal.
-A roomette includes meals (but not alcohol), private space on the train, use of a shower, access to juice and coffee station, and the lounge in Chicago Union Station.
+A roomette includes meals (but not alcohol), private space on the train, shower use, access to a juice and coffee station, and the lounge in Chicago Union Station.

 The Cardinal takes me from Chicago to Charlottesville, VA; when I arrive, a bus transports me, and the other passengers, to Richmond, VA.
-When I come to Richmond, VA, I have a layover before catching the Silver Meteor to Charleston, SC.
+I have a layover before catching the Silver Meteor to Charleston, SC, when I come to Richmond, VA.

 I have a coach class reservation on the Silver Meteor because the trip is about 7 hours.
 A roomette is my first choice unless someone donates to the cause. $170 extra is hard to justify for that short of the trip.
 My sister and Abby will pick me up when I arrive in Charleston.